zzonyo/trust-docs-test/source/index.html.md

 ## Request Format

 All API requests are in either GET or POST method.
-For GET request, all parameters are path parameters.
+For GET request, all parameters are query string parameters.
 For POST request, all parameters are in POST body and in JSON format.

 ## Response Format